Back

 A healthy agency relies on a clear split of responsibilities across several essential functions.

 Chatters.
-Chatters are the operational core of the agency, the people who build fan relationships every day and generate revenue.
-Their role is not limited to "replying to messages": they need to understand fan psychology, master conversation and sales techniques, maintain steady quality across multi-hour shifts, and strictly follow platform rules.
+Chatters are the operational core of the agency, the people who build relationships with fans every day and generate revenue.
+Their role is not limited to "replying to messages": they must understand fan psychology, master conversation and sales techniques, maintain consistent quality across multi-hour shifts, and strictly follow platform rules.

-Recruitment and training of teams
+Hiring and training teams

-Rethinking chatter recruitment
+Rethinking chatter hiring

 Where to find chatters